morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 Solution: We can connect 1 Lambda function to DynamoDB stream, and write the stream to SNS.
 Then we can have many Lambda functions connect to SNS.

+## TTL

+To expire item after certain amount of time

 # S3

 ## 3 kinds of logs for S3